jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Use `squeue` to see your work in Slurm and `scancel` to remove it.
 Although running the scipts takes up to only ten minutes (each), it might be a good practice to send the work to computational nodes with Slurm.

+#### GHG inventory result files
+The GHG inventory result files are text (csv) files with white space as the delimeter mark.
+Each line in the file represent one time series for an emission, area, stock change etc. in CRFReporter.
+The line begins with optional comment, then the UID (*unique identifier*) of the time series followed by the time series itself.
+For example:

+		#CLorg# 810E194F-0D38-4486-8A88-96ACF87C2059 -0.119 -0.119 -0.119 ...  -0.882 -0.948 -0.948

+The number sign (#) character denotes the beginning and the end of the comment.
+The UID (*810E194F-...-96ACF87C2059*) is CRFReporter generated.
+For details see [GHG_INVENTORY_RESULT_FILES](GHG_INVENTORY_RESULT_FILES.md).

 **NB1:** CRFReporter checks that the version number of the PartyProfile xml matches the CRFReporter version.
 Each CRFReporter version update requires new PartyProfile xml from CRFReporter, even during the same active inventory.